happypandax/happypandax/packages/client/README.md

 - Clone this repo
 - Run `yarn install` at the root of the repo
+- Build the CSS with `yarn run:client build:css`
 - Start the client with `yarn start:client`